-Another classic Taiwanese street food available in Yokohama Chinatown, mensen is a Taiwanese oyster noodle soup made with oysters and misua (vermicelli noodles), and sometimes pork intestine.
+Another classic Taiwanese street food of Yokohama Chinatown, mensen is a Taiwanese oyster noodle soup made with oysters and misua (vermicelli noodles), and sometimes pork intestine.

 Super warming and comforting, Taiwanese mensen is perfect for a chilly day or evening.
 The thin, slippery noodles are addictingly slurpable, and the broth is thick and smooth with a slight seafood-y brininess.
 The cilantro garnish adds a bit of brightness (but if your palate puckers at the mention of the divisive herb, you can ask them to omit it when you order).

 Still have room for dessert?
-If not, go ahead and work up an appetite by taking a walk around the block and checking out some Chinese souvenirs, because you won’t want to miss out on Yokohama Chinatown’s desserts!
+If not, go ahead and work up an appetite by taking a walk around the block and checking out some Chinese souvenirs, because you won’t want to miss out on these next Yokohama Chinatown street foods: dessert edition.

 If you come to Yokohama Chinatown, a Hong Kong style egg tart is a must-try!
 The egg filling is smooth and custardy, and very subtly sweet.
-Even if you don’t have a sweet tooth, you can definitely enjoy this as a dessert after you’ve eaten your fill of street food.
+Even if you don’t have a sweet tooth, you can definitely enjoy an egg tart as a dessert after you’ve eaten your fill of street food.

 The exterior is crispy and flaky, the dough perfectly laminated with those lovely layers that shatter when you take a bite.
 Somehow the puff pastry doesn’t feel oily or greasy, but very light and airy.
 It’s the perfect bite.

-Known as tangyuan in Mandarin Chinese, the Japanese name is more of a mouthful, kuro goma an irishiratama, meaning black sesame-filled dumplings.
+Called tangyuan in Mandarin Chinese, the Japanese name for this next Yokohama Chinatown dessert is more of a mouthful than the dango themselves: kuro goma an irishiratama, meaning black sesame-filled dumplings.

-This neighborhood is crawling with pandas, the official Yokohama Chinatown mascot.
-You can even get a cute steamed panda bun!
-But while these adorable buns qualify as Instagram-worthy, the chocolate-flavored panda-man was a bit of a miss, as the flavor of the chocolate filling was on the blander side.
+It comes as no surprise that the panda, the official mascot of Yokohama Chinatown, is also celebrated in the area's food.
+But while these adorable steamed panda buns certainly qualify as Instagram-worthy, the chocolate-flavored panda-man was a bit of a miss, as the flavor of the chocolate filling was on the blander side.

-But try other types of these cute animal-shaped steamed buns; there may be a hit among them!
-They come in a variety of flavors and colors, with both sweet and savory options.
+While the panda-man was a miss, try some of the other animal-shaped steamed buns; there may be a hit among them.
+These buns come in a variety of flavors and colors, with both sweet and savory options.
 The pig-shaped steamed bun, for example, has a pork filling, while the green panda bun is matcha flavored.

-Annindofu is quite similar to the Chinese dessert, douhua, which is a very silky tofu pudding.
+For me, annindofu is slightly reminiscent of the Chinese dessert douhua, which is a silky tofu pudding.
 But while the name “annindofu” sounds like it implies “tofu,” this dessert is actually made with agar-agar (a gelatin-like thickening agent made from seaweed) and not soybeans.

 The closest station to Yokohama Chinatown is Motomachi Chukagai Station on Minatomirai Line, just a 6-minute walk away (take the Chukagai Exit).
 Alternatively, take an 8-minute walk from Ishikawacho Station on the Negishi Line (leave through the Chukagai Exit, North Exit).